 Wealthify* is a UK based independent robo-advisor which invests in ETFs to keep clients' investment management costs to a minimum.
 Similar to other robo-advisers (such as Nutmeg and Moneyfarm).
 Wealthify uses an automated process to create portfolios that align with a client's appetite for risk.

-In October 2017 Aviva, one of the largest insurance companies in the UK, acquired a majority stake in Wealthify.
-It was yet another example of an established financial institution acknowledging that robo-advice firms like Wealthify represent the future of investing in the UK.
+In October 2017 Aviva, one of the largest insurance companies in the UK, acquired a majority stake in Wealthify and on 5th June 2020 Wealthify became a wholly-owned subsidiary of the Aviva group, however, it will continue to be individually run.
+It is yet another example of an established financial institution acknowledging that robo-advice firms like Wealthify represent the future of investing in the UK.
 The biggest challenges facing robo-advice firms are gaining funding (from financial investors) and client acquisition.
 As they charge their clients such low fees their profit margins are very slim so they need to acquire large numbers of customers in order to become profitable.
 The arrival of Aviva should soothe that headache for Wealthify as it can now be promoted to Aviva's extensive client database.

 How does Wealthify work?

 Wealthify has a team of investment experts who have developed an investment process that uses algorithms to select the best funds and create an investment plan that suits the client's attitude to risk.
 The Wealthify investment team then continuously monitor and adjust a client's portfolio to maintain their investments in line with their attitude to risk.
 Clients can keep track of their investments online on PC, tablet or phone via the Wealthify app and can add or withdraw money with just a few clicks.
 So far so good.

 Wealthify application process